Austin-Hudson/war/README.md

 ##### Technology Used
 This application uses HTML, CSS, Javascript and JQuery.
 ##### Unsolved Problems
-The game has been working as intended until there are some "War" nuances in the game.
+The game has been working as intended.

 I plan on expanding the controls.
 So both players don't press the same button to play as well as adding statistics to it for the players.

 NOTE: Since war is a VERY long game in how I implemented it, each player has to do a click.
 That's ALOT of clicks.
 On lines 76-80, in war.js I put in a debugging feature where it keeps doing the calls until the game is finished, until it gets to the end game state.
 I have what is happening getting printed out in the console.